GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 possibly affecting mood and task performance, according to [research by Rosenfield](https://www.college-optometrists.org/oip-resource/computer-vision-syndrome--a-k-a--digital-eye-strain.html).
-To limit these negative effects, reducing blue light by adjusting the display color temperature through features like iOS' [Night Shift](https://support.apple.com/en-us/HT207570) or Android's [Night Light](https://support.google.com/pixelphone/answer/7169926?) can help, as well as avoiding bright lights or irregular lights in general through dark themes or dark modes.
+To limit these negative effects, reducing blue light by adjusting the display color temperature through features like iOS’ [Night Shift](https://support.apple.com/en-us/HT207570) or Android’s [Night Light](https://support.google.com/pixelphone/answer/7169926?) can help, as well as avoiding bright lights or irregular lights in general through dark themes or dark modes.